ArcticMicrobialEcology/Candidatus-Lamibacter-sapmiensis/README.md

                                                                                --hmm-source K02588'
 ```

-In the last step, some will throw an error:
+In the last step, some MAGs will throw an error:
 `Config Error: Your contigs database does not have any HMM hits for the HMM source K02588 :/`
-But that is OK, it just means that no hits were found for that particular MAG.
+But that's OK, it just means that no hits were found for this particular MAG.

 Let's now retrieve the *nifH* sequences: